mBelisarius/Fedora-post-install/README.md

-# Fedora post-install guide
+# Fedora Workstation post-install guide

-Fedora post-install guide, currently for Fedora 36.
+Fedora Workstation Edition post-install guide, currently for Fedora 36.

 Remember to reboot the system to apply fundamental changes such as kernel updates.